PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 ### Inserting data

-To insert data into a data store, first search for the **Data Stores** app in a new action on your workflow.
+To insert data into a data store, first search for the **Data Stores** app in a new action within your workflow.

 Then you can select the **Add or update a single record** pre-built action.